neelsani/OpenCV-Turret/README.md

 | Trigger Servo  | gnd to arduino ground and negative of power supply, vcc to positive of power supply, signal to pin 11  |
 | Laser Diode  | gnd to arduino ground, signal to pin 13  |

+### Arduino Sketch

 This project makes use of the pyfirmata library in arduino and python.
-For this project in the arduino ide simply uplaod the Standard Firmata sketch and that will be all.
+For this project in the arduino ide simply upload the Standard Firmata sketch and that will be all.
+Here is a [guide](https://www.instructables.com/Arduino-Installing-Standard-Firmata/)

 ## Usage
 For human tracking
 ```bash